MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 ### Return Value

-Returns a random-access iterator that addresses the location succeeding the last element in a string_view.
+Returns a random-access iterator that addresses the location succeeding the last element.

 ### Remarks